 If you are a normal, sympathetic human being, you will feel the pain your child goes through as if it were your own.
 When your baby or toddler is crying, your body will naturally tense up trying to figure out what’s wrong.

 Is he hungry?
 Is he tired?
 Does he have a tummy ache?
 A cold?
 Is he too hot?
 Does he have a blocked nasal passage?
 The longer your little one cries, the more pain you feel until it sometimes becomes unbearable where you also start crying.

 Division Of Labor

-Having a partner makes life easier.
+Having a partner makes life easier as stay at home parenting.
 For all the single parents out there, you deserve ALL the respect in the world for trying to make things work.
 Your ability to multi-task is truly extraordinary.

-My wife and I work well together because I spent my career in a client facing role that was responsible for revenue generation and she spent her career in an operations role to help make the system work.
+My wife and I work well together.
+I spent my career in a client facing role that was responsible for revenue generation.
+And she spent her career in an operations role to help make the system work.
 I would not be where I am today without my wife.

 Primary Dad Responsibilities

 - Writing articles and creating podcasts (iTunes channel link)

 - Mass media outreach (giving written and oral interviews mostly)